-LPWANs nodes can be mobile.
+LPWAN nodes can be mobile.
 However, LPWAN mobility is different from the one specified for Mobile IP.
 LPWAN implies sporadic traffic and will rarely be used for high-frequency, real-time communications.
 The applications do not generate a flow, they need to save energy and most of the time the node will be down.
-The mobility will imply most of the time a group of devices, which represent a network itself.
-The mobility concerns more the gateway than the devices.

-NEMO [RFC3963] Mobility solutions may be used in the case where some hosts belonging to the same Network gateway will move from one point to another and that they are not aware of this mobility.
+In addition, LPWAN mobility may mostly apply to groups of devices, that represent a network in which case mobility is more a concern for the gateway than the devices.
+NEMO [RFC3963] Mobility or other mobile gateway solutions (such as a gateway with an LTE uplink) may be used in the case where some end-devices belonging to the same network gateway move from one point to another such that they are not aware of being mobile.